overlay-market/OIPs/notes/note-2.md

 ### Concrete Numbers

-We can use the above inequality as guidance for which TWAP feeds are suitable to offer as Overlay markets in addition to what the maximum leverage \\( l_{\mathrm{max}} \\) allowed on such a feed should be set to.
+We can use the above inequality as guidance for which TWAP feeds are suitable to offer as Overlay markets in addition to what the maximum leverage \\( l_{\mathrm{max}} \\) allowed on a TWAP feed should be.

 **TODO: Take \\( \gamma = 5 \\) min and \\( \Delta = 8 \\) hr ...**